-The Fifth of November, or Guy Fawkes Night, often remembered for the attempted plot of blowing up the House of Lords, is commemorated in England to celebrate King James I survival on the attempt of his life with bonfire nights, fireworks or even tar barrel festivals.
+The Fifth of November, or Guy Fawkes Night, often remembered for the attempted plot to blow up the House of Lords, is commemorated in England to celebrate King James I survival on the attempt of his life.
+Celebrations include bonfires, fireworks or even tar barrel festivals.
 The tar barrel festival in Ottery St. Mary’s is famous in Devon and the population of about 7,000 can increase to 30,000 on this one night to see the famed festival.

 The festival consists of people running through this town throughout the massive crowds with barrels filled with tar, SET ON FIRE, on their backs.
 Talk about an adrenaline rush.
-To top it off the routes the runners run, aren’t roped off.
-If you see a runner coming your way, you get out of the way or expect to become many degrees hotter and gain a few 3rd-degree burns.
+To top it off, the runners aren’t running in a roped off area – no that would be to easy.
+They run through the crowd.
+If you see a runner coming your way I suggest you move – fast.

 As the event itself was free the only cost incurred was transportation.
-Many societies ( the 30 minuteequivalent of clubs) on campus sold tickets for private coaches at £12 each, being the penny pinchers we are, James, Jocelyn, Eli and I decided public transport at £5.50 was the way to go.
-A quick five-minute walk to the bus station in Exete30-minuteride later we were in Ottery St. Mary’s at about 3.
-The weather was extremely cold, the kind of cold where you can see your breath, the kind of cold that makes me question why I left Trinidad and the Caribbean weather it has to offer.
-However I guess you could say the weather was perfect for someone to be running around with a blazing tar barrel on their back.
+Many societies on campus sold tickets for private coaches at £12 each, but being the penny pinchers we are, James, Jocelyn, Eli and I decided public transport at £5.50 was the way to go.
+A quick five-minute walk to the bus station in Exeter and a 30-minute ride later we were in Ottery St. Mary’s at about 3 pm.
+The weather was extremely cold.
+The kind of cold that makes me question why I left the Caribbean.
+However, the weather was perfect for someone to be running around with a blazing tar barrel on their back.

 When we got to the Tar Barrel Festival in Ottery St. Mary we were able to stroll through the town for a bit prior to the festivities, and saw many vendors setting up their food carts in anticipation for the influx of people.
-There was everything from fish and chips, to burgers, to Jamaican food, or even Candy Floss (or Cotton Candy as we Americans know it).
-Fortunately James and I were armed with our peanut butter-nutella sandwiches I had made earlier that morning and had no need to spend money on food.
+There was everything from fish and chips, to burgers, to Jamaican food, or even Candy Floss (Cotton Candy).
+The budget travelers we are, James and I were armed with our peanut butter-nutella sandwiches.

 Total Cost for James and I = £11